Do you want to get marijuana seeds in New York?

 #1.
 How to get cannabis seeds in New York?

-Cultivating marijuana plants in NY remains illegal in 2021 and therefore, there are no stores that can provide you high-quality cannabis seeds.
+Cultivating marijuana plants in NY remains illegal in 2022 and therefore, there are no stores that can provide you with high-quality cannabis seeds.
 Additionally, to cultivate marijuana seeds one needs to wait until the law didn’t allow them to do so.

 #2.
 What are the penalties for possessing marijuana?

-Marijuana possession under 2 oz can lead one to some monetary fine where large quantity possession can also lead to imprisonment and a huge monetary penalty.
+Marijuana possession under 2 oz can lead one to some monetary fine whereas large quantity possession can also lead to imprisonment and a huge monetary penalty.

 #4.
 How can I get a medical marijuana card in NY?